mschmidt25/hdc2021_StepNet/README.md

 ```
 Make sure to have git-lfs installed to pull the weight files for the model.

-If the bandwith limit of the git is reached, you can also download the weights from this link: TODO
+If the bandwith limit of the git is reached, you can also download the weights from this link: https://seafile.zfn.uni-bremen.de/d/0d90fed4f14b45bf9213/

 ## Usage